alyulina/dominance-reversal/code/README.md

 This folder contains the code used to generate figures in `../figures`, as well as the output data in `../data`.

-Briefly, the code in `viability_selection_model.ipynb` simulates the evolution of malathion resistance in our mesocosm experiments under the viability selection model<sup>1,2</sup>.
+Briefly, the code in `viability_selection_model.ipynb` simulates the evolution of malathion resistance in our mesocosm experiments under the viability selection model.
 It also estimates the fitness costs and dominance of malathion resistance that are consistend with the frequency dynamics observed in both populations.

 #### Viability selection model